realmagicgreen/magicgreen11ty/src/articles/2018-05-12-singapore-botanic-gardens.md

 ad: # use 'true' to have post displaying AD
 featured: true # use 'true' to have it displayed in home
 sticky: # 'true' or empty
-photography: # put here photographer name
+photography: Rokma # put here photographer name
 ---

 With 4 millions visitors per year, 150 years of connecting plant and people, free entrance and his own subway stop, the Singapore Botanic Gardens are an outstanding example of educational facility.